 - General Minor Electives: Students enrolled in the general Minor in Inequality Studies choose all four electives from the full list of elective courses, with choices available across over thirty academic departments.

-- Health Equity Track Electives: Those students who opt to enroll in the Minor’s Health Equity Track must complete TWO of their FOUR electives from the selection of electives with indicated health-equity focus.
+- Health Equity Track Electives: Those students who opt to enroll in the Minor’s Health Equity Track must complete at least TWO of their FOUR electives from the selection of electives with indicated health-equity focus.
 This focus is indicated with "HET" on the full list of electives.
-The other two electives can be chosen from the broader list and may also include additional courses with an indicated health-equity focus.
+The other two electives can be chosen from the broader list, or these additional electives may include courses with an indicated health-equity focus.

 All courses toward the minor must be taken for a letter grade.
 The electives and overview course must collectively be distributed across at least three departments (all ILR courses are considered one department and cross-listed courses can be counted as any of their cross-listings).
 Students must earn a grade of C or higher in all minor courses.
 Completion of the minor will be recorded on the student’s academic record.
 For questions about course requirements, please contact the Center for the Study of Inequality.